 Except for the guarantee provided to a bank under the cooperative lending arrangement as disclosed elsewhere in this annual report, we have not entered into any other financial guarantees or other commitments to guarantee the payment obligations of any third parties.
-For a further discussion on the cooperative lending arrangement, please refer to "Item 5.F.
-Tabular Disclosure of Contractual Obligations."
+See "Item 5.F.
+Operating and Financial Review and Prospects-Tabular Disclosure of Contractual Obligations."
 We have not entered into any derivative contracts that are indexed to our shares and classified as shareholders' equity, or that are not reflected in our consolidated financial statements.
 Furthermore, we do not have any retained or contingent interest in assets transferred to an unconsolidated entity that serves as credit, liquidity or market risk support to such entity.
 We do not have any variable interest in any unconsolidated entity that provides financing, liquidity, market risk or credit support to us or engages in leasing, hedging or research and development services with us.